 In 1923, the AOA Department of Education was changed to the Bureau of Professional Education, and two years later, the Bureau of Colleges was added.
 In 1928, the two bureaus were joined together, and in 1930, the Bureau of Professional Education and Colleges was established.
-In the following year the Board of Trustees approved a recommendation that the Chair of the Bureau of Professional Education and College Inspection, a sub-committee of the Bureau, should be one in the same person.
+In the following year the Board of Trustees approved a recommendation that the Chair of the Bureau of Professional Education and Colleges and the Chair of the Committee on College Inspection, a sub-committee of the Bureau, should be one in the same person.